hessllab/HW_6/README.md

 ny017
 TVP    1 Goose Egg Ridge                                     QUPR
 ```
-`wc -l $(grep -i "Cook" -l *.rwl) | sort | sed -e '/total/d' >> CookFiles.txt` in the script searches for the files written be Ed Cook, returns the number of lines in the files, sorts it and the stores this info in a new text file called "CooFiles.txt" excluding the total that usually accompanies the `wc -l` command.
+`wc -l $(grep -i "Cook" -l *.rwl) | sort | sed -e '/total/d' >> CookFiles.txt` in the script searches for the files written by Ed Cook, returns the number of lines in the files, sorts it and then stores this info in a new text file called "CookFiles.txt" excluding the total that usually accompanies the `wc -l` command.
 The result of the text file is:
 ```
    186 ny028.rwl
    278 ny025.rwl
    292 ny040.rwl
    357 ny027.rwl
    368 ny042.rwl
    512 ny038.rwl
    515 ny023.rwl
    554 ny015.rwl
    579 ny029.rwl
    767 ny041.rwl
 ```

 ## Author